Travelling to Japan in 2022

 From here on out, it’s pretty much standard procedure.
-The custom official will scan through your passport and look through the standard disembarkation card and customs form.
+The custom official will scan your passport and look through the standard disembarkation card and customs form.

-If there are no problems, you’d be issued your zairyū card (在留カード; residence card), an identity card that’s issued to foreign residents who plan to live in Japan for more than three months.
+If there are no problems, you’ll be issued your zairyū card (在留カード; residence card), an identity card that’s issued to foreign residents who plan to live in Japan for more than three months.
 With that done, you are now well on your way.